albarivas/ready-to-fly-sdk/README.md

 1. Open [ReadyToFlyPlaceHolder.slackapp-meta.xml](./force-app/main/default/slackapps/ReadyToFlyPlaceHolder.slackapp-meta.xml) and modify the secrets that you can copy from the _Basic Information_ tab of your app at api.slack.com.
 Rename the file to be called `ReadyToFly.slackapp-meta.xml`.
 This file is ignored and won't be commited to the repo.

-1. Replace your team Id into [Slack_Workspace_Configuration.Apex_SDK_Starter_Kit.md-meta.xml](./force-app/main/default/customMetadata/Slack_Workspace_Configuration.Apex_SDK_Starter_Kit.md-meta.xml).
+1. Replace your team Id into [Slack_Workspace_ConfigurationPlaceHolder.Apex_SDK_Starter_Kit.md-meta.xml](./force-app/main/default/customMetadata/Slack_Workspace_Configuration.Apex_SDK_Starter_Kit.md-meta.xml).
 You can get it from the URL when you navigate to https://your_workspace.slack.com/.
+Rename the file to be called `Slack_Workspace_Configuration.Apex_SDK_Starter_Kit.md-meta.xml`.
+This file is ignored and won't be commited to the repo.

 1. Deploy the code